virtual-labs/engineers-forum/hosting-engineer-role.md

    at CPE, and IIITH.

 ## General Responsibilities and processes
-   General responsibilities include the understanding of hosting engineer role, On-Boarding process, creation of Experiment Repositories, and watching GitHub engineers forum for requests.
+   General responsibilities include the understanding of hosting responsibilities, On-Boarding process, creation of Experiment Repositories, and monitoring GitHub engineers forum for requests.

 ### On-Boarding process of hosting unit
    - Each hosting unit that needs to be hosted by the Virtual Labs hosting team, must follow an onboarding process.
 The repository owner of the hosting unit will need to raise an issue of type '[onboarding request](https://github.com/virtual-labs/engineers-forum/issues/new/)' in the engineers-forum.
 The issue will need to fill with the following pieces of information :